chamiD-tech/aspect-based-sentiment-analysis/README.md

 F1 Score: 0.7993

-The results demonstrate strong performance in identifying relevant aspects and reasonably robust sentiment classification at the aspect level.-->
+The results demonstrate strong performance in identifying relevant aspects and reasonably robust sentiment classification at the aspect level.

 * Key Outcomes